2023 Solar Incentives Guide for Lake City, FL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.
+When thinking about solar incentives, you probably think of federal incentives first.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Lake City solar panel installation expert.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local Lake City solar panel installation expert.

 State & Local Solar Incentives